mmtk/mmtk-core/docs/tutorial/Tutorial.md

     4. Add `pub common: CommonPlan<VM>,`.
 Semispace uses the common plan rather than the base plan.
 3. Change `impl<VM: VMBinding> Plan for MyGC<VM> {`.
 This section initialises and prepares the objects in MyGC that you just defined.
      1. Delete the definition of `mygc_space`.
 Instead, we will define the two copyspaces here.
-     2. Define one of the copyspaces by adding the following code: **TODO: Make sure this works.
-Semispace doesn't use variables here, and I'm not confident enough in my rust to say this'll work for sure.
-But doing it this way makes it easier to write the little excersize below.**
+     2. Define one of the copyspaces by adding the following code:
       ```rust
        let copyspace0 = CopySpace::new(
             "copyspace0",